SUNET/simone-example/README.md

 ## Swagger

-The openapi documentation is available at <http://localhost:8080/openapi>

-See [Docker Compose](#docker-compose) for how to view the Swagger documentation.
+When you run the application in Development mode the Swagger documentation is available at: <http://localhost:8080/swagger-ui>

 ## Tips